 Most academic and service buildings are open for business between 8 a.m. and 5 p.m.
 Some buildings require access until 9 p.m. or later due to special activities.
-All Big Rapids campus employees who have a key and want to enter campus buildings after hours are encouraged to inform the DPS for their safety.
+All Big Rapids campus employees who have a key and want to enter campus buildings after hours are encouraged to inform Ferris DPS.

-University employees are responsible for maintaining the security of University-owned property.
-Employees are required to unlock/lock the doors that he/she has responsibility for upon the beginning and completion of the workday or class.
+University employees are responsible for maintaining the security of university-owned property.
+Employees are required to unlock/lock the doors that they have responsibility for upon the beginning and completion of the workday/class.